nghttp2/nghttp2/README.rst

     :method: POST
     user-agent: nghttp2

-The output is JSON object.
-It should include ``cases`` key and its value is an array of JSON object, which has at least following keys:
+The output is in JSON object.
+It should include a ``cases`` key and its value is an array of JSON objects, which has at least the following keys:

 seq
     The index of header set in the input.

 input_length
-    The sum of length of name/value pair in the input.
+    The sum of the length of the name/value pairs in the input.

 output_length
-    The length of compressed header block.
+    The length of the compressed header block.

 percentage_of_original_size
     ``input_length`` / ``output_length`` * 100

 wire
-    The compressed header block in hex string.
+    The compressed header block as a hex string.

 headers
     The input header set.

 header_table_size
-    The header table size adjusted before deflating header set.
+    The header table size adjusted before deflating the header set.

 Examples: